neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 - The `#` lines are comments.
 They are not executed by SLURM, but they are useful for explaining the script to your future self and others.

+- The `nvidia-smi` line prints some information about the GPU(s) available on the node, including their driver version and memory usage.
+This is useful for debugging purposes.

 - The `module load SLEAP` line loads the latest SLEAP module and any other modules it may depend on.